 For instance, with some of its listings going back to the Gilded Age, Detroit, MI claims the highest percentage of older homes for sale: 92%.
-This means that around 2,400 of the 2,600 homes that are currently on the market in Detroit were built before 1970.
+This means that around 2,400 of the 2,600 homes for sale in Detroit were built before 1970.
 Here, some of the oldest of the bunch — which were built as far back as the turn of the century — are mostly sold for land value.

 Meanwhile, although New York City didn’t make the top half of the list according to shares of old inventory for sale (58%), it actually has the largest number of pre-1970 homes on the market with a cool 16,500.
 In this regard, NYC is followed by Chicago with 6,100 homes built more than 50 years ago, which represents 51% of its current for-sale stock.

-76% of homes for sale in both Philadelphia, PA and Milwaukee, WI are on the older side, but this percentage represents different actual numbers in each city: While 76% translates into around 5,200 vintage homes for sale in Philly, Milwaukee counts almost 1,000.
+76% of homes for sale in both Philly and Milwaukee, WI are on the older side, but this percentage represents different actual numbers in each city: While 76% translates into around 5,200 vintage homes for sale in Philadelphia, Milwaukee counts almost 1,000.
 What’s more, just 1% of all homes on the market in Milwaukee are fresh homes built post-2012.

-As expected in an iconic city founded in the late 1600s, Philadelphia not only enjoys a heavy concentration of old houses for sale but it’s also home to one of the oldest residences sold recently: A masonry townhouse built in 1725 and sold in 2021 for $296,000.
+As expected in an iconic city founded in the late 1600s, Philadelphia not only enjoys a heavy concentration of old houses for sale but it’s also home to one of the oldest residences sold recently: A masonry What is a townhouse?
+Townhouses — sometimes referred to as townhomes — have been around...
+More built in 1725 and sold in 2021 for $296,000.

 Amid Construction Boom, the South Boasts Highest Shares of Modern Homes for Sale